PaulSHahn/emacssetup/README.md

 ## projectile

 Projectile is an *emacs* package that adds support and awareness for management of development projects.
-This is similar to how monolithic IDE's provide their own (often IDE specific) project file format (or something like *Maven*).
+This is similar to how monolithic IDE's provide their own (often IDE specific) project file format (or use something like *Maven*).
 Projectile includes support for automatic refactoring of code and movement between files within projects.
-It is programming language and tool agnostic and attempts to recognize projects of many different types and tools.
-Frequently support is added via the use of other pluggable support packages.
+It is programming language and tool agnostic and attempts to recognize projects of different types created by different tools.
+Frequently support for specific project types is added via the use of tool specific packages.

 <https://docs.projectile.mx/en/latest/>